uvarc/rc-learning/content/courses/python-introduction/variables.md

 ## Choosing Good Variable Names

 Variable names can improve or reduce the readability of a script or code.
 Interpreters do not have problems keeping track of variables or following the logical flow of a code, but human readers do often have these problems.
 Thinking of the script as text will help guide choices for variable and other names.
 A variable name should be descriptive of what the variable represents without being too long.
-It is acceptable and common to include two words but they should be separated either capitalizing some or all letters beginning a word ("camel case") or by underscores.
+It is acceptable and common to include two words but they should be separated either capitalizing some or all letters beginning a word or by underscores.
 Some choices may be better for different types; for instance, the name of a Boolean may be a phrase that can be answered "yes" or "no."

 ```
 isValid=True